The opportunity?

 Gravel Run Road contains a critical stretch of road in Lafayette County, starting at County Road F and continuing to Faymont Road.
 This road is a major artery for many agricultural producers.
 These producers include farmers who move cattle from winter housing to summer pastures, haul harvested feed from the field to farm storage for later use, and transport equipment for spring planting and fall harvesting.
 Dairy producers, fertilizer dealers, and manure haulers also use this road.

 Lafayette County posts weight restrictions on Gravel Run Road during late winter and early spring when the ground is thawing to prevent damage to the road.
-These weight limitations impact agricultural producers and transportation companies moving products to various locations, forcing them to use longer routes or reduce load sizes.
+These weight limitations impact agricultural producers and transportation companies moving products to various locations by forcing them to use longer routes or reduce load sizes.

 What is the “fix,” and how does it benefit the ag industry and local community?